Skip to main content

 Post-Secondary Science Teaching

-General Responsibilities: This committee shall review annually all NSTA policies, programs, and activities relating to the teaching of college science and see that the interests of college teachers of science are served by the Association.
-The Committee shall work together with other Division Committees on K–16 coordination.
-Additional charges may be directed by the President, requested by the Board of Directors, or initiated by the Committee and approved by the Board of Directors.
+General Responsibilities: The committee shall review annually all NSTA policies, programs, research, and teaching activities related to enhancing the knowledge and practices, building a diverse community of, and empowering those involved in the teaching of post-secondary science to create inclusive and equitable learning opportunities.
+The Association supports the professional development of well-prepared post-secondary educators of science.
+To this end, the committee shall collaborate with other Division Committees on K–16 coordination and NSTA staff to support post-secondary science teachers through professional learning opportunities and to assist in the development and maintenance of resources for post-secondary science teachers and their students.
+Additional charges may be directed by the President, requested by the Board of Directors, or initiated by the Committee and/or NSTA staff with approval by the Board of Directors.
 The chairperson shall submit a semi-annual report to the Council including recommendations for action by the Board of Directors.

 Asset 2